anupriyasoumitra/Codecademy_Solutions/Introduction to jQuery/1. jQuery Setup/README.md

 	Click Next to Continue. !

 ## 4. Adding jQuery
-   Open index.html at the end of body tag but before
+   Open index.html before the closing of the body tag but before this script tag
    ```
     <script src='js/main.js'></script>
    ```